I am committed to service.

 I have a working knowledge of city governance.

-In my twelve years as Alderman, I have served on many important committees including Ways and Means; Transportation; Streets and Refuse; Parks, Recreation, and Forestry; Housing; Urban Development and Zoning; Public Employees; Public Utilities; and Public Safety.
-I am currently the Chairman of the Rules and Engrossment committee.
+In my sixteen years as Alderman, I have served on many important committees including Ways and Means; Transportation; Streets and Refuse; Parks, Recreation, and Forestry; Housing; Urban Development and Zoning; Public Employees; Public Utilities; and Public Safety.
+I am currently the Streets, Traffic and Refuse Committee and third ranking member of the Board of Alderman.

 — FULL BIOGRAPHY —